crumbhole/argocd-vault-replacer/README.md

 * argo-vault-replacer as a plugin will only work on a directory full of straight .yaml files.
 * kustomize-argo-vault-replacer as a plugin will take the output of kustomize and then do vault-replacement on those files.
 Note: This won't allow you to use the argo application kustomization options, it just runs a straight kustomize.
-* helm-argo-vault-replacer as a plugin will take the output of helm and then do vault-replacement on those files.
-Note: This won't allow you to use the argo application helm options, it just runs a straight helm with the default argo name.
+* helm-argo-vault-replacer as a plugin will take the output of Helm and then do vault-replacement on those files.
+Note: This won't allow you to use the argo application Helm options, it just runs a straight Helm with the default argo name.
 ## Testing

 Create a test yaml file that will be used to pull a secret from Vault.
 The below will look in Vault for /path/to/your/secret and will return the key 'secretkey', it will then base64 encode that value.
 As we are using a Vault kv2 store, we must include ..`/data/`.. in our path: